MrStauss/etf-covariance-strategy-lab/README.md

 Include performance charts and summary statistics.

 ## Limitations
-This strategy does not include transaction costs or live trading constraints.
+This project is research-oriented and does not include: transaction costs slippage liquidity constraints

+Results should be interpreted as exploratory research rather than production trading signals.

 ## Future Work
 - Rolling covariance windows
 - Transaction cost modeling
 - regime-aware weighting

+## Technologies Used
+-Python
+-Pandas
+-NumPy
+-Matplotlib
+-SciPy
+-yfinance